shuhei/knowledge/oss-license.md

 ## Including copyright and license when static-linking OSS libraries

-It seems that we should include copyrights and license notes also for permissive licenses when we static-link them.
+It seems that we should include copyrights and license notes even for permissive licenses when we static-link them.
 For example, MIT License says:

 >The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-About bundling JavaScript libraries with webpack, I can think of two options so far.
+When static-linking JavaScript libraries to a bundle with webpack, I can think of two options so far.

 1. Configure webpack to leave copyright & license comments in libraries.
   - https://github.com/webpack-contrib/uglifyjs-webpack-plugin/issues/222